 Information on previous credit settlements

-Income situation (e.g. amount, employer, job security)
+Income situation (e.g. earnings, employer, job security)

-Spending situation (e.g. rent, loan repayments)
+Expense situation (e.g. rent, loan repayments)

-Debt situation (e.g. loans, liabilities assumed)
+Debt situation (e.g. loans, taken over liabilities)

 Available cash flow